Many associate the term "start-up" solely with tech companies chasing unicorn status.

 Long-term impact:

-- Crowdfunding within the Venture Capital (VC) industry can sometimes still be perceived as an unprofessional way of financing a business - and it can deter some potential venture capital firms.
+- If you do an equity-based crowdfunding campaign, the Venture Capital (VC) industry can sometimes still be perceived as an 'unprofessional' way of financing a business - and it can deter some potential venture capital firms.
 This sentiment is changing fast but it is important to remember to always syndicate all the individual investors to keep a tidy cap table and to put valuations that are in keeping with what VCs are willing to pay.
-But outside of that, Crowdfunding I suspect will only get more popular in the future as more individual investors are looking for projects that they can support.
+But outside of that, Crowdfunding I suspect will only get more popular in the future as more individual investors are looking for projects that they can support, a trend that reflects the growing democratisation of investment opportunities.

-A startup accelerator, sometimes referred to as a seed accelerator, is a business program that supports early-stage, growth-driven companies through education, mentorship, and financing.
+A startup accelerator is a business program that supports early-stage, growth-driven companies through education, mentorship, and financing.
 Startups typically enter accelerators for a fixed period of time and as part of a cohort of companies.

 Two well-known examples of accelerator programs include Y-Combinator and Techstars.